Skip to main content

 Yes.
 SMART criteria work well as a quality check for Key Results within the OKR framework.
 The Objective provides inspiration while each Key Result should be Specific, Measurable, Achievable, Relevant, and Time-bound.
 Many successful organizations and individuals use both frameworks together.

-What is the biggest mistake people make with SMART goals?
+What is the Biggest mistake people make with SMART goals?

 The most common mistake is setting goals and then forgetting about them.
 SMART goals require regular review -- ideally weekly -- to track progress and make adjustments.
 Without consistent check-ins, even well-crafted goals drift into the background and get abandoned.